sulu-one/sulu/README.md

 ## Packages

 Since SULU is a package driven application there exists a command line shell tool called [```sulu-core```](https://github.com/sulu-one/sulu-core).
+It aims to manage the SULU system configuration which also containts the topic package management.

 ### Packagemanager

-You can install the SULU package manager with
+You can install the SULU package manager with [npm](https://www.npmjs.com/).
+To make it available on your machine you need to install [Node.js®](https://nodejs.org/en/) first.

 ```bash
 $ npm install -g sulu-core